 5. Find Inspirational Role Models.

 I was lucky enough to work with two women, Julie Hadden, Season 4 Biggest Loser runner-up who lost almost 100 lbs, and Tammie Temple, our 2009 New Year, New You contest winner who not only lost 63 lbs but ran a 5k with her teenage son!
 These women’s honesty, hard work, dedication and faith inspired me to take on what seemed insurmountable.
 They helped me realize that if they did, so could I!
-You can find inspirational weight loss stories on our site: From Obesity to Marathoner; 150 Pounds Later and Doggy Diet.
+You can find inspirational weight loss stories on our site.

 6. Get a Lap Cat.

-As silly as it may sound, having Mimi, my eight-year-old tuxedo cat, or Smooch, my two-year old Norwegian Forest Cat, on my lap at night as I read or watch television, helps me not get up for snacks.
+As silly as it may sound, having Mimi, my eight-year-old tuxedo cat, or Smooch, my two-year-old rescue cat, on my lap at night as I read or watch television, helps me not get up for snacks.
 I simply can't disturb their lazy snoozing.
 They're just too cute and comfortable!

 7. Stay Focused.